Order Photinia and Laurel Screening trees for all-year privacy!

 King and Co's Laurel screening trees used for above fence screening

-Hopefully this article helped to explain how you can reduce noise pollution with trees.
-If you have any further questions feel free to contact us or visit the nursery.
+We hope this guide has helped explain how to reduce noise pollution with trees.
+If you’d like tailored advice for your garden, feel free to contact us or visit the nursery.
 We’re always happy to help!

 Shopping online